kalmyk/fox-wamp/README.md

 ## Build Instructions

 Install using npm.
-Depending on what you want to do, your mileage may vary.
+Depending on what you want to do.

 ## Credits